discovermyuni/discovermyuni.org/GUIDE.md

 You may refer to this file to quickly refer to what the context is.

 ## URL Reversing
-Often, you might see `{% url "posts:home" %} or `{% url "posts:detail" post.pk %}
+Often, you might see `{% url "posts:home" %} or `{% url "posts:detail" post.pk %} in href tags and the likes.

+This ensures URLs aren't hardcoded in the templates, as these url names are defined in the code (see URLs section).

 ## Global Context
 All templates can access these variables:
 - request (can be used to access the current user session, including auth) via
   - request.is_authenticated
+etc.

+See [this url](https://docs.djangoproject.com/en/5.1/ref/request-response/>) for all the avaliable attributes.

-- settings (the current loaded settings.py file, refer to this carefully as you can expose secrets)
+- settings (the current loaded settings.py file, refer to this carefully as you can expose secrets).
+See `config/settings/local.py` for reference.
+Assume most settings in local a subset of the production settings file, by the 12-factor approach.

 ## Models